Here's a step-by-step guide to getting out of your existing contract and moving to a cheaper deal.

 The fact is, most of us are paying for more than we need in the first place.

-Research from Citizens Advice in 2019 estimated the average person was paying for 2GB of data every month that they didn't use – and that's before we factor in unused texts and minutes.
+Research from Citizens Advice in 2019 estimated the average person was paying for 2GB of data every month that they didn't use – and that's before unused texts and minutes were considered.

-If you're out of contract soon – and remember networks are now required to inform you when you're nearing the end – then it's important you move onto the right deal for you.
+If you're out of contract soon – and remember networks are required to inform you when you're nearing the end of one – then it's vital you move to the right deal for you.

 Given this will often involve changing networks (because most networks still offer better deals to new customers), the rest of this guide will take you through the steps for switching mobile phone providers as painlessly as possible.